 Did Moses have a great-great-grandma who prayed incessantly for a strong family?
 Was his great-grandpa a good man who worked hard, loved his family, and sheltered his home with stability?
 Was his grandma a kind, loving mother?
 Did her kids feel the strength to be bold because they always knew they could come home to her quiet force, encouragement, and comfort food?

 Did a lineage of everyday strength and consistency lead to a mom bold enough to hide her son, a sister strong enough to speak up, and a man who freed a nation?Did a lineage of everyday #strength and consistency lead to a #mom bold enough to hide her son, a sister strong enough to speak up, and a man who freed a nation?
 Everyday #momlife is so #important.
 Read on… Click To Tweet

 How do you really see the importance of moms?

 Perhaps a secret to seeing God move is to look past the glory moments to the lineage of ordinary people.
-Generations passing down traits, learning from each other, cultivating positivity, and transforming through the hard stuff.
+Generations passing down traits, learning from each other, transforming through the hard stuff, cultivating positive characteristics, and maintaining strong families.
 In this rhythm of genealogy, every day feels vital.
 And intentional.
 Like God placed each person in their line with great care.
-He wants certain characteristics and qualities passed from one generation to the next.
+He wants certain qualities passed from one generation to the next.